-Study abroad is strongly encouraged and more than half of students have some type of study abroad experience.
+Augustana College strongly encourages students to study abroad – more than half of students have some type of study abroad experience.
 Augustana’s trimester system (10 weeks of study, three times per year – basically a quarter system!) makes it harder for them to sync up with other college study abroad programs, but many Augustana professors put together their own study abroad programs in which an entire class spends the first five weeks of a course in Rock Island, and the last five weeks abroad.

-A few things make Augustana unique among its peers:
+A few things make Augustana College unique among its peers:

 - Augustana has a cadaver lab available to undergraduates.

 - They have a partnership with the M.D.
 Anderson program at the Houston Medical center, reserving 20 spots per year for Augie students to intern at this prestigious cancer research facility.

 - Their grad schools (including medical school) acceptance rate is very strong, and alumni report feeling very well prepared for graduate school.

 Augustana will reimburse some travel expenses for students who visit campus, and awards automatic scholarships to students who visit.
 The biggest organized visit day is the scholarship competition in January, when each department hosts its own competition and grants scholarships to winners.
 This money is stackable on top of other merit and need-based aid offered.